 Navigation

 Saucebase provides a backend-driven navigation system built on Spatie Navigation.
-You register menu items in PHP, organize them into groups, and they're automatically shared to your Vue frontend via Inertia props.
+You register menu items in PHP, organize them into groups, and they're automatically shared to your frontend via Inertia props.

 How It Works